hashicorp/nomad/website/source/guides/operations/upgrade/index.html.md

 ---
-layout: "docs"
+layout: "guides"
 page_title: "Upgrading"
-sidebar_current: "docs-upgrade-upgrading"
+sidebar_current: "guides-operations-upgrade"
 description: |-
   Learn how to upgrade Nomad.
 ---

-# Upgrading Nomad
+# Upgrading

 This page documents how to upgrade Nomad when a new version is released.